learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 1. One for the _testing_ environment.
 1. One for the _production_ environment.

-The production environment has its own database, but you want to share a single database between testing a development.
+The production environment has its own database but you want to share a single database between testing a development.

 _How can you do so with the Service Catalog?_